Lume

 Keep the device cool: Streaming devices generate heat.
 The Firestick and similar sticks throttle performance when hot.
 Ensure there is airflow around the device β€” do not jam it behind a TV where heat builds up.
 HDMI extender cables (Β£3) move the stick into open air.

 Use hardware decode: In TiviMate: Settings β†’ Player β†’ Decoder β†’ Hardware.
 Hardware decode uses the chip's dedicated video engine instead of software decode, which uses far less CPU and produces fewer buffering events for H.265 streams.
+If your device still struggles after enabling hardware decode, check the ranked device guide for World Cup 2026 β€” it lists which hardware handles 4K H.265 without throttling.

 Layer 5: App Buffer Settings